 By Nicholas Varangis

-The Vietnam War ended 42 years ago, yet it has taken decades for the heroism and sacrifices of many of the men who fought and served to be recognized.
-Such is true for Jim McCloughan, whose brave acts at the Battle of Nui Yon Hill are finally being acknowledged in the Trump administration’s first Medal of Honor ceremony.
-The announcement was made on June 13, 2017 by an army spokeswoman.
+The Vietnam War ended in 1975, yet it has taken decades for the heroism and sacrifices of many of the men who fought and served to be recognized.
+Such is true for Jim McCloughan, whose brave acts at the Battle of Nui Yon Hill were finally acknowledged with the Medal of Honor in 2017.

 During 48 hours of close-combat fighting, McCloughan would distinguish himself and save the lives of 10 of his fellow soldiers.